 The health and safety of Virgin Islanders and visitors to the Territory are of the utmost importance as we continue to closely monitor the news around the spread of Zika virus, which is transmitted primarily by the bite of a mosquito carrying the virus, with recent research suggesting that it can be transmitted from one person to another through sexual contact, blood transfusion, or via saliva.

-To date, there has only been one Zika case reported in the U.S. Virgin Islands and the World Health Organization has noted that “there should be no restrictions on travel or trade with countries, areas and/or territories with Zika virus transmission.”
+To date, there have been 14 Zika cases reported in the U.S. Virgin Islands and the World Health Organization has noted that “there should be no restrictions on travel or trade with countries, areas and/or territories with Zika virus transmission.”

 The Department of Tourism, together with other government agencies such as the Department of Health, has mobilized resources and tools to heighten awareness, and safeguard and educate residents and visitors alike.